-Pursuant to article 3 of the Andorran Constitution, the universally recognised principles of public international law are incorporated into the Andorran jurisdiction, and the integration of international treaties and agreements shall require their publication in the Official Gazette of the Principality of Andorra.
-They have an infra-constitutional and supra-legal status, which means that they are above the Andorran laws but at a lower level than the Constitution.
+Pursuant to article 3 of the Andorran Constitution, the universally recognised principles of public international law are incorporated into the Andorran jurisdiction, and the integration of international treaties and agreements shall require their publication in the Official Gazette of Andorra.
+They have an infra-constitutional and supra-legal status, which means that they are above Andorran laws but are at a lower level than the Constitution.